tvoirand/BirdNET-Pi/README.md

 ## :thinking:
-Are you a lucky ducky with an extra Raspberry Pi 4B lying around?
-[Here's an idea!](https://foldingathome.org/alternative-downloads)
+Are you a lucky ducky with a spare Raspberry Pi?
+[Try Folding@home!](https://foldingathome.org/)